 Nutritional evaluations indicate that a 100 g serving of quinoa flour is a rich source (20% or higher of the Daily Value, DV) of protein, dietary fiber, several B vitamins, including 46% DV for folate, and dietary minerals.
 After cooking, which is the typical preparation for eating, quinoa is 72% water, 21% carbohydrates, 4% protein, and 2% fat.
 In a 100 g serving, cooked quinoa provides 120 calories and is an excellent source of manganese and phosphorus (30% and 22% DV, respectively), and a moderate source (10-19% DV) of dietary fiber, folate, and the dietary minerals, iron, zinc, and magnesium.

 Several studies examined quinoa-wheat flour blends in bread, cakes, and cookies.
-It was concluded that breads made with 5 and 10 percent quinoa flour to be of good quality while baked goods in which greater amounts of quinoa flour were used resulted in breads with a decreased loaf volume, more open crumb grain, and a slightly harsher texture.
-At 30 percent, there was a bitter aftertaste.2
+It was concluded that bread made with 5 and 10 percent quinoa flour to be of good quality while baked goods in which greater amounts of quinoa flour were used resulted in bread with a decreased loaf volume, more open crumb grain, and a slightly harsher texture.
+At 30 percent, there was a bitter aftertaste.

 Cake tests found the quality “acceptable” when quinoa flour was used up to 10 percent in the flour.
 In cookies, the flavor improved when blends of up to 20 percent were added.
 The spread and appearance improved with the addition of 2 percent lecithin.